 Why learn Java?

-We all know why coding is important, but why learn to code with Java specifically?
+Many can agree that it's worth diving into the reasons why kids should learn coding, but why learn to code with Java specifically?
 Java is a powerful multi-platform programming language that pops up everywhere from hackathons to college-level computer science and more!

 It’s used for many professional and commercial applications, including every Android application and even the Android operating system itself!